 1. Integration of the Negative List

-Under the Decision on the Amendment of Four Laws¹ including the Law of the People's Republic of China on Wholly Foreign Owned Enterprises (Decision) that took effect last October, a recordal system for the establishment and administration of corporate changes of FIEs in "industries that are not subject to special administration measures for entry" is now implemented on a nationwide basis (please click here to see our previous alert on the recordal system).
+Under the Decision on the Amendment of Four Laws¹ including the Law of the People's Republic of China on Wholly Foreign Owned Enterprises (Decision) that took effect last October, a recordal system for the establishment and administration of corporate changes of FIEs in "industries that are not subject to special administration measures for entry" is now implemented on a nationwide basis.
 In implementing the Decision, MOFCOM and NDRC jointly issued Announcement No. 22 of 2016 (Announcement No. 22) in October, specifying that the scope of "the special administration measures for entry" should be determined by reference to the encouraged items (subject to share ownership limitations), restricted items and prohibited items in the 2015 version of the Catalogue.

 Corresponding to the approach set out under Announcement No. 22, the draft Catalogue lists the encouraged items subject to limitations on foreign equity ownership, restricted items and prohibited items into the Negative List, thereby consolidating the restrictive measures under the Negative List section of the Catalogue.
 As a result, the draft Catalogue groups industries under two main categories: (a) encouraged, and (b) the Negative List.
 Industries not appearing on the list are classified as "permitted".
 Foreign investors can simply refer to the Negative List to see whether their investments are subject to MOFCOM approval.

 2. New Market Entry Opportunities

 The draft Catalogue opens up new market entry opportunities for several industries, such as the following: